NuSpaceSim/nupyprop/README.rst

 1. Install the non-pypi required dependencies as described for users above.
-2. Install a fortran compiler. ex: ``sudo apt-get install gfortran``
-3. git clone the source code:
+2. git clone the source code:
    ``git clone git@github.com:NuSpaceSim/nupyprop.git``
-4. ``cd nupyprop``
+3. ``cd nupyprop``
-5. build and install the package in ‘editable’ mode ``python3 -m pip install -e .``
+4. build and install the package in ‘editable’ mode ``python3 -m pip install -e .``

 Developing the code on MacOS